cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 </figure>

 1. `Katana` kills Laser Trap, killing Demon
+The ability to do this is already a little implied by the destroyed door, but this confirms it.

 1. `Katana` kill Laser Traps on Water platforms, killing `Godspeed` Demon

 <figure class="align-center">